 Do You Need Special Paint for Brick?

 There are a number of different types of paint you can use depending on the look you’re trying to achieve.
-Latex paint is a popular choice.
-Latex paint comes in either flat, semi-gloss or gloss.
-Take a look on Pinterest to see pictures of brick fireplaces painted with chalk paint, milk paint, whitewash paint, limewash paint, and the Brick-Anew natural brick paint kit to get an idea of which paint you prefer.
+We would advise looking into the Brick-Anew brick paint kit to get an idea of which paint you prefer.